vyshnavi-reddy15/campus-ai/README.md

 ### AI-Powered Smart Campus Engagement Platform

-CampusAI is an AI-driven student engagement platform designed to simplify how students discover campus events, clubs, academic activities, and institutional information through conversational AI.
+CampusAI is an AI-driven student engagement platform designed to simplify how students discover campus events, clubs, academic activities, announcements, and institutional information through conversational AI.

-Instead of browsing scattered announcements, students can interact naturally with an intelligent assistant to retrieve contextual campus information in real time.
+Instead of browsing scattered notice boards, WhatsApp groups, or fragmented portals, students can interact naturally with an intelligent assistant to retrieve contextual campus information instantly.

 The project explores Retrieval-Augmented Generation (RAG), semantic search, vector embeddings, and conversational AI workflows to improve campus accessibility and engagement.